abpframework/abp/docs/en/Blog-Posts/2024-05-21 v8_2_Release/POST.md

 ![](devdays-europe.jpg)

-Co-founder of [Volosoft](https://volosoft.com/), [Alper Ebiçoğlu](https://twitter.com/alperebicoglu) gave a speech about "How to Build a Multi-Tenant ASP.NET Core Application" in the [DevDays Europe 2024](https://devdays.lt/) on the 20th of May.
+Co-founder of [Volosoft](https://volosoft.com/), [Alper Ebiçoğlu](https://twitter.com/alperebicoglu) gave a speech about "How to Build a Multi-Tenant ASP.NET Core Application" at the [DevDays Europe 2024](https://devdays.lt/) on the 20th of May.

 ### DevOps Pro Europe 2024